 When you know that your loved one is progressing normally towards their final moment it can allay many of your fears.
 This awareness can also give you some ideas about how to respond to the physiological changes that are taking place in the person you are caring for and when to get medical assistance.

 Even when we think we are prepared for unexpected events, the last stages of life are unpredictable and crisis moments (such as a seizure or extreme pain) can happen when someone’s health is declining.
 In stressful situations it can be hard to know what to do.
 You can make arrangements with a community nurse, palliative care practitioner or family member to be on hand should you need crisis support at any hour.
-Our Circle of Care model will help you reliably coordinate these services and provide reassurance that you have access to specialist medical support if you need it.

 Although it’s a good idea to think through the necessary steps and implications of any emergency medical intervention, such as calling an ambulance and being moved to hospital, it's also important to know that things may not always go as you had imagined.
 Circumstances can change suddenly and dramatically when someone is near death.
 At these times it’s important to do what’s right for you and your loved one, taking into account their final wishes.